Define the packet format for Interest NACK.

 I prefer this approach because the processing path of an Interest NACK is different from either Interest or Data.

-#2 Updated by Junxiao Shi over 4 years ago
+#2 Updated by Junxiao Shi about 5 years ago

 20140708 conference call decides that @Junxiao should produce slides of a straw man design for broader discussion.